cicada-lang/causality/docs/persons/polya/mathematics-and-plausible-reasoning/vol-2--patterns-of-plausible-inference.md

 ## Xie: Induction v.s.
 Hypothesis

-We see in the following chapter, Polya confused induction with hypothesis, when using the word "induction" in this section, he really means hypothesis.
+We see in the following chapter,
+Polya confused induction with hypothesis, sometimes when using the word "induction" in this section, he really means hypothesis.

 **DEDUCTION.**